 sudo systemctl start php7.3-fpm sudo systemctl enable php7.3-fpm sudo systemctl status php7.3-fpm

 Congratulations!
 You have successfully installed PHP.
-Thanks for using this tutorial for installing the latest version of the PHP on Debian 10 server.
+Thanks for using this tutorial for installing the latest version of the PHP on the Debian 10 server.
 For additional help or useful information, we recommend you check the official PHP website.